Keeping In Touch

 Calling long distance can be very expensive, and there are many different options for keeping in touch with your son or daughter while he/she is abroad.
 Some students choose to get cell phones while they are overseas.
 Other students who are abroad for shorter periods of time choose to use calling cards and/or payphones.

-During pre-departure orientation, students are advised to consult their cell phone provider to fully understand the options available to them with their US phone, overseas.
-It's important to know that if a student uses their US phone overseas, they can incur outrageous roaming fees simply for having the phone on.
+During pre-departure orientation, students are advised to consult with their cell phone provider to fully understand the options available to them with their US phone, overseas.
+It's important to know that if students use their US phone overseas, they can incur outrageous roaming fees simply for having their phone on.
 Many students now use smart phones, specifically the camera function.
-We recommend students confirm with their cell phone provider that it's ok to take the phone as a camera, with the data turned off.
+We recommend students confirm with their cell phone provider that it's ok to take the phone as a camera, with the data turned off in airplane mode.

 Abroad Calling Cards